 Am I eligible for spousal maintenance in Arizona?

-You may be eligible if you lack sufficient property for self-support, cannot be self-sufficient through employment, contributed significantly to your spouse's education or career, or if your marriage was of long duration making age a barrier to employment.
-Courts evaluate these factors under A.R.S. § 25-319.
+You may be eligible if you lack sufficient property for self-support, cannot be self-sufficient through employment, are caring for a child whose age or condition limits outside employment, contributed significantly to your spouse's education or career, or if your marriage was of long duration and age is a barrier to employment.
+Courts evaluate these factors under A.R.S. § 25-319(A).

 How much spousal maintenance will I receive or pay in Arizona?

-The 2025 Arizona Spousal Maintenance Guidelines provide a framework based on both spouses' incomes and marriage length.
+The 2025 Arizona Spousal Maintenance Guidelines use an expenditure-based formula that considers family size, both spouses' actual and attributed incomes, and Bureau of Labor Statistics expenditure data.
 The official calculator at www.superiorcourt.maricopa.gov/app/selfsuffcalc/ provides estimates.
 Courts can deviate from guideline amounts based on specific circumstances.

 How long does spousal maintenance last in Arizona?